How much money can I expect to get for my books?

 What happens if my book doesn't have a value?

 Your book is yours, so it is your decision what to do with it.
-We do offer a donation bin at all of our buyback locations for your convenience.
-The books that are placed in the bin are picked up by Belmont's Service Learning department.
+We accept donations on behalf of our Service Learning department.
 Service Learning uses the books to raise funds for children's literacy efforts.
 Of the books donated, approximately one third to one half have value to portion of the proceeds to Belmont University for our literacy efforts and to the charity of Belmont's choice (in our case, the National Center for Family Literacy) Usually about half of the remaining books have value to a local wholesaler.
 All of the proceeds received from the local wholesaler go to support Belmont Volunteers for Literacy and the work they do, including Family Literacy Day.
 Books not wanted by the local wholesaler or Better World Books are donated to Book’em a local literacy organization who partners with Belmont Volunteers for Literacy for Family Literacy Day and Read Me Week in February, as well as other times throughout the year.